How to hire a data geek...even if you don’t know much about data

 In fact, depending on the size of your organization and budget, you might consider a two-hire strategy.

-“The first hire is someone with deeper experience, and the second hire is a younger person not long out of college who’s aggressive, high-energy and has an inclination for solving problems,” he said.
+“The first hire is someone with deeper experience, and the second hire is someone who is less experienced but highly motivated, who’s aggressive, high-energy and has an inclination for solving problems,” he said.
 “The combination is not one plus one equals two; it’s one plus one equals five.”

 Another option would be to contract with a data guru before hiring, which allows you to experience this person in action.